edjrodriguez/MOD1_final_project-/README.md

 ## Features
 - On Game Select Page
  - Two boxes for "Classic Game" and "Difficult"
-  - When user hovers over the boxes the game pieces and rules appear for their respective games
+  - When user hovers over the boxes the game pieces and rules appear for their respective games.
 - On "Classic Game" Selection user assigned left side of the board, computer assigned to right side.
+  - If "Difficult" game was not already clicked on -> Player prompted to update their player name from "Human" and to change avatar.
+Completely optional.
+Will assign Human user name and token by default.
+Only asked this once per game.
+Need to reset game if you want to change name or avatar.
   - Score board appears
   - Change game option appears
     - After left player makes a selection the computer makes a selection and the game determines a winner.
 Adding points to the scoreboard.
     - No score is added on tie.
     - Option to "End Game and Clear Score" appears.
 - On "Difficult" game Selection user assigned left side of the board, computer assigned to right side.
+  - If "Classic Game" was not already clicked on -> Player prompted to update their player name from "Human" and to change avatar.
+Completely optional.
+Will assign Human user name and token by default.
+Only asked this once per game.
+Need to reset game if player wants to change name or avatar.
   - Score board appears
     - Change game option appears
       - After left player makes a selection the computer makes a selection and the game determines a winner.
 Adding points to the scoreboard.